 Fuelled by passion.
 Enabled by you.

-Sascha was a cadet in Auckland DHB’s Health Care Assistant Programme and was so fuelled with inspiration that she decided to pursue nursing.
+Sascha was a cadet in Auckland City Hospital’s Health Care Assistant Programme and was so fuelled with inspiration that she decided to pursue nursing.
 But it wouldn’t have been possible without a Rise scholarship.

 Thanks to funding and support she receives through the Rise scholarship programme, 23-year-old Sascha Henry is now studying nursing with a focus on Māori health.